Song of Roland: Plot

 Roland's Franks fight well, but are outnumbered, until almost all his men are dead and he knows that Charlemagne's army can no longer save them.
 Despite this, he blows his oliphant to summon revenge, blowing so hard that his temples start to bleed.
 After a few more fights, Roland succumbs to his wounds and dies a martyr's death.
 Angels lift his soul to Paradise.

 When Charlemagne and his men reach the battlefield, they find the slaughtered bodies of Roland and his men.
 They pursue the Muslims into the river Ebro, where the Muslims drown.
 Meanwhile, Baligant, the powerful emir of Babylon, has arrived in Spain to help Marsile.
 His army encounters that of Charlemagne at Roncesvalles, where the Christians are burying and mourning their dead.
 The Franks fight valiantly.
-When Charlemagne kills Baligant, the Muslim army scatters and flees, leaving the Franks to conquer Saragossa.
-With Marsile's wife Bramimonde, Queen of Saragossa, Charlemagne and his men ride back to Aix, their capital in Francia.
+When Charlemagne kills Baligant, the Muslim army scatters and flees, leaving the Franks to conquer Zaragoza.
+With Marsile's wife Bramimonde, Queen of Zaragoza, Charlemagne and his men ride back to Aix, their capital in Francia.

 The Franks discover Ganelon's betrayal and keep him in chains until his trial, where Ganelon argues that his action was legitimate revenge, not treason.
 While the council of barons assembled to decide the traitor's fate is initially swayed by this claim, partially out of fear of Ganelon's friend Pinabel who threatens to fight anyone who judges Ganelon guilty, one man, Thierry, argues that because Roland was serving Charlemagne when Ganelon delivered his revenge on him, Ganelon's action constitutes a betrayal.

 Pinabel challenges Thierry to trial by combat.
 By divine intervention, Thierry kills Pinabel.
 By this the Franks are convinced of Ganelon's treason.
 Thus, he is torn apart by having four galloping horses tied one to each arm and leg and thirty of his relatives are hanged.
 Bramimonde converts to Christianity, her name changing to Juliana.
 While sleeping, Charlemagne is told by Gabriel to ride to help King Vivien and bemoans his life.